-One of the fun things about RV repair is it is very common to find varying opinions about solutions and caused for the same basic problem.
+One of the fun things about RV repair is it is very common to find varying opinions about solutions and causes for the same basic problem.
 I have found three different techniques to this problem.
-The cause always seems to be pretty much same however.
+The cause always seems to be pretty much the same however.

 Cause: Sufficient amounts of sulfur in the water to produce an odor.
 This is caused by the electro-galvanic action of either the special 15% thickness of the type 7072 aluminum (pure aluminum and zinc) that is fused to the inside of Atwood tanks since 1988 or the anode rod in the Suburban.
 Bacteria in either brand can also cause it.

 Step 1 : Turnoff the water heater and let water cool if need be.